Stalag 13: Is It Still There?

 Another Stalag 13...

 There were four Stalag 13's in Germany.
-Near the town of Weiden, near Nuremberg, there was a POW camp called Stalag XIII B. Take a look at Stalag 13 B to read an interesting account of one of the Polish POW's there.
+Near the town of Weiden, east of Nuremberg, there was a POW camp called Stalag XIII B. Take a look at Stalag 13 B to read an interesting account of one of the Polish POW's there.

 Another Famous POW Camp